 The heat press pre-press sometimes feels like an unnecessary time waste – but is it?

-It does add at least another half minute to each new t-shirt you press.
+It does add another 10 seconds to each new t-shirt you press.
 That’s a significant amount of time that you’ll begin to question after a while.
 Do you have to pre-press?
 Is it absolutely necessary?
 Let’s find out.

 Here are the reasons why you should pre-press your garments before applying a transfer to them:

 - Removes moisture